Fall of Empires:

 The six maps are also found in Panzer Grenadier: Fire in the Steppe, which covers the Brody-Dubno tank battles of June and July 1941 that took place over this same ground.
 The new maps I sketched while designing the game weren’t significantly different, since they represent the same terrain types, and I didn’t want to wait even longer to create new artwork.

 Fall of Empires is a really good game; years of gestation allowed me to prune away the excess common to Holy Grail games and focus on what players will really want (I gave up on Grail satisfaction long ago).
-We’ll support it excessively, with expansions like Franz Josef’s Armies and Edelweiss Division already in the pipeline, and a few more I’d like to do.
+We’ll support it excessively, with expansions like Franz Josef’s Armies already published and Edelweiss Division in the pipeline, and a few more I’d like to do.
 We made World War One naval battles fun to play with Great War at Sea, and now we’ll do the same with the war on land.

 You can order Fall of Empires right here.